klingebj/shamir_bip39_2039/README.md

 ## Details

-The package uses what we will call the 'BIP39-2039' mnemonics.
+The package uses what we will call 'BIP39-2039' mnemonics.
+BIP39-2039 mnemonics are BIP39 mnemonics with some extra properties

 - BIP39-2039 mnemonics use a dictionary of size 2039 (a prime number) instead of size 2048 (used in BIP39 mnemonics)
 - All BIP39-2039 mnemonics are valid BIP39 mnemonics (so you can use them with your hardware wallet, etc)